ibm-cloud-security/app-identity-and-access-adapter/README.md

 ```
 {: screen}

 If needed, a refresh token can be used to automatically acquire new access and identity tokens without your user's needing to re-authenticate.
-If the configured identity provider returns a refresh token, it is persisted in the session and used to retreive new tokens when the identity token expires.
+If the configured identity provider returns a refresh token, it is persisted in the session and used to retrieve new tokens when the identity token expires.

 ### Protecting backend apps